 DCE is generally carried out for several minutes to assess the enhancement characteristics.
-In order to detect early enhancing lesions in comparison to background prostatic tissue, temporal resolution should be <10 seconds and preferably <7 seconds per acquisition in order to depict focal early enhancement.
-Fat suppression and/or subtractions are recommended.
+In order to detect early enhancing lesions in comparison to background prostatic tissue, temporal resolution should be <15 seconds per acquisition in order to depict focal early enhancement.
+However, a more rapid temporal resolution may be selected if maintaining sufficient spatial resolution and overall image quality is guaranteed.
+Fat suppression and/or subtractions is recommended.

-- Although either a 2D or 3D T1 gradient echo (GRE) sequence may be used, 3D is preferred. - TR/TE: <100msec/ <5msec - Slice thickness: 3mm, no gap.
-Locations should be the same as those usedfor DWI and T2W. - FOV: encompass the entire prostate gland and seminal vesicles - In plane dimension: ≤2mm X ≤2mm - Temporal resolution: ≤10sec (<7sec is preferred) - Total observation rate: >2min - Dose: o.1mmol/kg standard GBCA or equivalent high relativity GBCA - Injection rate: 2-3cc/sec starting with continuous image data acquisition (should be the same for all exams)
+- While both 2D or 3D T1W gradient echo (GRE) sequences have been described in the literature, 3D T1W GRE is generally available using modern systems and is preferred. - TR/TE: <100msec/ <5msec - Slice thickness: 3mm, no gap.
+Imaging planes should be the same as those used for DWI and DCE - FOV: encompass the entire prostate gland and seminal vesicles - In plane dimension: ≤2mm X ≤2mm - Temporal resolution: ≤15sec - Total observation rate: >2min - Dose: o.1mmol/kg standard GBCA or equivalent high relativity GBCA - Injection rate: 2-3cc/sec starting with continuous image data acquisition (should be the same for all exams)